Aural Diversity Conferences

 - John Levack Drever is Professor of Acoustic Ecology and Sound Art, and Head of the Unit for Sound Practice Research (SPR), Goldsmiths College.

 - Alinka Greasley is Associate Professor in Music Psychology at University of Leeds, and Director of the Hearing Aids for Music project.

-- Andrew Hugill is an Emeritus Professor of Music, and Professor of Creative Computing, University of Leicester.
+- Andrew Hugill is a former Professor of Music, and is now Professor of Creative Computing at University of Leicester.

 - Peter Rea is Chairman of the British Society of Neuro-Otology, and ENT surgeon at University Hospitals Leicester.

 The conference registration fee will be £25 (£10 for students, senior citizens, disabled and registered unemployed people).
-Tickets will be made available via this website from August.
+Tickets will be made available via this website soon.